fivetran/dbt_hubspot/README.md

     version: [">=1.6.0", "<1.7.0"] # we recommend using ranges to capture non-breaking changes automatically
 ```
 > All required sources and staging models are now bundled into this transformation package.
 Do not include `fivetran/hubspot_source` in your `packages.yml` since this package has been deprecated.

+#### Database Incremental Strategies
+Many of the models in this package are materialized incrementally, so we have configured our models to work with the different strategies available to each supported warehouse.

+For **BigQuery** and **Databricks All Purpose Cluster runtime** destinations, we have chosen `insert_overwrite` as the default strategy, which benefits from the partitioning capability.
+> For Databricks SQL Warehouse destinations, models are materialized as tables without support for incremental runs.

+For **Snowflake**, **Redshift**, and **Postgres** databases, we have chosen `delete+insert` as the default strategy.

+> Regardless of strategy, we recommend that users periodically run a `--full-refresh` to ensure a high level of data quality.

 #### Databricks dispatch configuration
 If you are using a Databricks destination with this package, you must add the following (or a variation of the following) dispatch configuration within your `dbt_project.yml`.
 This is required in order for the package to accurately search for macros within the `dbt-labs/spark_utils` then the `dbt-labs/dbt_utils` packages respectively.